oracle-livelabs/em-omc/mysql/accelerate-app-development-with-low-code/b-lab-one-mysql-rest-service/mrs.md

     ![Filled Password](./images/filled-password.png " ")

-7. After all these details are entered, click on **OK** to save connection to the MySQL DB system.
+7. After all the details are entered, click on **OK** to save connection to the MySQL DB system.

     ![Click OK](./images/click-ok.png " ")

-8. If the connection is successful, you will see the connection created and the MySQL DB system name appears under Database Connections as well.
+8. If the connection is successful, you will see a connection created and the MySQL DB system connection name appears under Database Connections as well.

     ![Connection Created](./images/connection-created.png " ")

-9. Clicking on the connection opens the MySQL Shell Extension for the MySQL DB system.
+9. Clicking on the connection opens MySQL Shell DB Notebook for MySQL DB system.

     ![Notebook Interface](./images/notebook-interface.png " ")